Last Updated on by Nick Braithwaite

 This plugin is about the most basic means available of automatically generating a social media post when a WordPress post is published.
 It’s rudimentary, but it’s also completely free and supports filtering shares by post or category type.

-Do you know any other great WordPress plugins that can help with Social Media automation?
+Do you know any other WordPress auto post to social media plugins that can help with Social Media automation?
 Let me know in comments.